 - Achieve a minimum cumulative grade point average of 2.0 in all college courses and a grade of “C” or better in prerequisite English, Science, Math, Speech, Health Sciences, and HEIT courses.
 Grade point averages are calculated on the basis of all courses taken, including those repeated.

 - Be able to meet the program’s technical standards.

-- Have completed or in the process of completing Anatomy and Physiology, Medical Terminology, Basic Pathophysiology/Pharmacology, and Information Management for Allied Health Professionals with a grade of a “C” or better.
+- Have completed or in the process of completing Anatomy and Physiology, Medical Terminology, Basic Pathophysiology/Pharmacology, and Introduction to Health Care Information Systems with a grade of a “C” or better.

 NOTE: Science courses over 10 years will require repetition.
 Check with the Allied Health Admissions Advisor.